anthonymarinov/chatbot-gbt2/README.md

 ## Usage

 - Open the frontend application in a browser at **`https://localhost:3000`**.
-- Enter a message and oress "Send" to interact with the chatbot.
+- Enter a message and press "Send" to interact with the chatbot.
 - The chatbot response is generated using GPT-2 and displayed below the user's message.

 ## API Endpoints